kiegroup/kie-docker-ci-images/README.md

 KIE Docker images considerations
 --------------------------------

-The `KIE Workbench`, `KIE Drools Workbench`, `KIE Execution Server` and `UF Dashbuilder` modules are used to build the Docker image for each application.
+The `KIE Workbench`, `KIE Drools Workbench` and `KIE Execution Server` modules are used to build the Docker image for each application.

 **IMPORTANT NOTE**
 This images are quite different from the official community ones, that you can find at: